sindresorhus/file-type/readme.md

 ### fileTypeFromFile(filePath)

+This method can only be used if the JavaScript engine is Node.js.
+To read from a [File](https://developer.mozilla.org/docs/Web/API/File), please see [fileTypeFromBlob(blob)](#filetypefromblobblob).

 Detect the file type of a file path.

 The file type is detected by checking the [magic number](https://en.wikipedia.org/wiki/Magic_number_(programming)#Magic_numbers_in_files) of the buffer.